Equip your officers. Document every dollar.

 Does Buyer24 work with state cooperative contracts?

 Yes.
-You can use Buyer24 to get quotes from open-market vendors and compare them against state contract pricing.
-Many public organizations use both—Buyer24 helps you document either path.
+You can use Buyer24 to get quotes from open-market vendors and compare them against state contract and cooperative (Sourcewell, BuyBoard, HGACBuy, etc.) pricing.
+Buyer24 also automates the compliance side: it tracks which cooperatives you belong to, handles the paperwork to join new ones, and documents the contract-vs-open-market decision for audit.
+Many public organizations use both paths—Buyer24 documents either.

 How does this work with our existing purchasing system?